[Virtual Event] IaCConf 2026: Real stories on how infra teams are keeping pace

 Terraform dynamic block components

 Terraform dynamic blocks are supported inside of resourcedataprovider, and provisioner blocks.
-A dynamic block consists of the following components:
+A dynamic block consists of a label, for_each, iterator (optional), and content.

 Component Description

-(optional) Sets the name of a temporary variable that represents the current element.
+iterator (optional) Sets the name of a temporary variable that represents the current element.
 If not provided, the name of the variable defaults to the label of the dynamic block.
 An iterator has two attributes: key and value.
-Key is the element index.
+The key is the element index.
 Value is the element value.

 dynamic block can only generate attributes that belong to the resource type being created.
 It isn’t possible to generate meta-argument blocks like lifecycle.
 Some resource types have blocks with multiple levels of nesting.